-Kunié is a Japanese photographer born in Nagoya in 1942.
+Kunié is a Japanese photographer, multimedia artist and painter who was born in Nagoya in 1942.
 She moved to America in her 20s.

 Her medium was the photogram.
 She used these to capture flowers and creatures of the sea.
-Living and dead.
+Both living and dead.

 20. Shirin Neshat

-Shirin Neshat is an Iranian visual artist who lives in New York City.
-She uses photographic, film and video mediums.
+Shirin Neshat (born 1957) is an Iranian visual artist who lives in New York City.
+She uses photography, film and video as her media.

-Her artwork centres on the contrasts between the West and Islam.
-It also has themes of femininity and masculinity, and bridging the spaces between these opposites.
+Her artwork focuses on the contrasts between the West and Islam.
+It also has themes of femininity and masculinity and bridging the spaces between these opposites.